PaperCodeReview/PixPro-TF/README.md

 # PixPro-TF

-This is an unofficial implementation of [Propagate Yourself: Exploring Pixel-Level Consistency for Unsupervised Visual Representation Learning, Arxiv 2020](https://arxiv.org/abs/2011.10043).
+This is an unofficial implementation of [Propagate Yourself: Exploring Pixel-Level Consistency for Unsupervised Visual Representation Learning, CVPR 2021](https://arxiv.org/abs/2011.10043).

 ## Requirements
 (**TODO** : requirements.txt and Dockerfile for the image of fixed environment.)